Naralux/mediacenter/README.md

 # Purpose
 The purpose of this stack is to create a functioning stack of *Arr powered tools that allow for the streaming of cached torrents via Real-Debrid.
 All of this using Docker Containers.

-I have never cared much for filling a NAS with media.
-I don't collect/curate media, I merely consume.
-This stack of tools is setup in a way that favors consumption.
-Perhaps it is possible to combine it with a setup of locally stored files, but I will leave that up to you to figure out.
+I have never cared much for filling a NAS with media, since I don't collect/curate media.
+This stack of tools favors consumption instead of collection.
+It is possible to combine it with a library of locally stored files, but I will leave that up to you to figure out.

 The other purpose is purely personal: learning about the *Arrs and how I can make this entire stack work together.
 I'm not committed to this setup.